nashville-software-school/bangazon-inc/orientation/05_CLASSES.md

 	}
 }

-// The output variable's type is `string` -- a primitive type string output = "Nashville Software School";
+// The output variable's type is `string` -- a built in type string output = "Nashville Software School";

-// The author variable's type is Writer -- a custom type Writer author = new Writer();
+// The author variable's type is Writer -- a custom type you defined Writer author = new Writer();
 author.write(output);
 ```